What Are the Different Types of Tax Professionals?

 Tax preparers

 The title “tax preparer” is a broad term that encompasses any person who is paid to prepare tax returns.
 One doesn’t need CPA or EA credentials to become a tax preparer.
-In fact, some successful tax professionals have no credentials at all, but many serious tax preparers eventually choose to become enrolled agents
+In fact, some successful tax professionals have no credentials at all, but many serious tax preparers eventually choose to become enrolled agents.

 And while tax advisors may also be tax preparers, tax preparers are typically not tax advisors, meaning they do not have the education and credentials to provide complex tax planning advice.
+Additionally, they cannot represent clients in front of the IRS.

 Non-credentialed tax preparers can grow their tax knowledge and credibility by participating in the IRS’s Annual Filing Season Program (AFSP), a program to help serious, non-credentialed tax professionals stay informed on tax law and distinguish themselves from other non-credentialed tax preparers.
 The AFSP requires 18 hours of continuing education credits, including a six-hour Annual federal tax refresher (AFTR) course and subsequent comprehension exam, ten hours on federal tax law, and two hours on ethics.